Students Applying for Fall 2022

 For international applicants, the admission committee recognizes that final results may be different from previously submitted predicted results due to changes to the evaluation criteria.

 I am applying Early Action/Early Decision.
 Is there anything you recommend I should do?

 If COVID-19 negatively impacted your high school program, you may wish to consider submitting first quarter or first trimester grades or earliest predicted results as available.
 These updates may arrive through November 16.

 We strongly recommend that Regular Decision and Priority Performance applicants submit midyear grades when they become available.

 Predicted IB and A Level results are required for all Regular Decision and Priority Performance applicants.

-Will the TOEFL iBT Special Home Edition and IELTS Indicator offered online be accepted to meet the Fall 2021 English language proficiency exam requirement for non-native English speakers?
+Will the TOEFL iBT Home Edition and IELTS Indicator offered online be accepted to meet the English language proficiency exam requirement for non-native English speakers?

-Yes, both temporary at-home exam options offered during suspension of in-person testing will be accepted for Fall 2021 applicants.
+Yes, results from both temporary at-home exam options offered during suspension of in-person testing will be accepted.